faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab01/01-get-started-azure-openai.md

       ![](./media/nls101.png)

-      >**Note** : The output of the chat may vary.
+      >**Note:** The output of the chat may vary.
 The screenshot is provided for reference only and may not reflect the exact same output.

-      >**Note**: You can use the **Regenerate** button to resubmit the prompt(new changes have been made), and note that the response may vary from the original one.
+      >**Note:** You can use the **Regenerate** button to resubmit the prompt(new changes have been made), and note that the response may vary from the original one.
 A generative AI model can produce new language each time it's called.

 4. At the bottom of the page, note the number of **tokens** detected in the text.
-Tokens are the basic units of a prompt - essentially words or word parts in the text.
+Tokens are the basic units of a prompt - essentially, words or word parts in the text.

       ![](./media/g11.png)